Halezmarie/Gameventory-Project/spec.md

 - [x] Ensure that users can't modify content created by other users
 - [x] Include user input validations
-- [] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) I am going to try to fix my flash message before my assessment so that I can show the failed validations.
+- [] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) It is there, but I need to find out how to change the flash message font color
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm